apache/spark/docs/sql-ref-syntax-ddl-create-view.md

 #### IF NOT EXISTS
 Creates a view if it does not exists.
 #### COMMENT
-Table-level and column-level comments can be specified in CREATE VIEW statement.
+View-level and column-level comments can be specified in CREATE VIEW statement.
 #### TBLPROPERTIES
 Metadata key-value pairs.
 #### AS SELECT